-In section 3, we discuss the main notion of this paper, that of height in a higher semiadditive ∞ -category, defined in terms of the cardinalities of Eilenberg-Mac Lane spaces.
+In section 3, we discuss the main notion of this paper, that of height in a higher semiadditive ∞ -category, defined in terms of the cardinalities of Eilenberg-MacLane spaces.
 We show that the higher semiadditive structure trivializes above the height (Theorem A) and exhibits a redshift principle of increasing by one under categorification (Theorem B).

-In section 4, we study semiadditivity and height for stable ∞ -categories.
+In section 4, we study semiadditivity and height for $stable \infty$ -categories.
 After a general discussion on recollement, we show that a stable higher semiadditive ∞ -category splits as a product according to height (Theorem C).
-We then study local systems valued in a stable higher semiadditive ∞ -category of height n and show how the notion of height is related to the phenomenon of semisimplicity of local systems (Theorem D).
-Finally, we use nil-conservative functors to show that semiadditive and chromatic height coincide for monochromatic localizations of spectra.
+We then study local systems valued in a stable higher semiadditive ∞ -category of height n, and show how the notion of height is related to the phenomenon of semisimplicity of local systems (Theorem D).
+We then discuss the property of nil-conservativity for monoidal functors, and use it to show that semiadditive and chromatic height coincide for monochromatic localizations of spectra.